 2. Compare basic and comprehensive options.
 Most insurers will offer both basic and comprehensive domestic travel insurance options.
 It is worth reviewing both to see what is more suitable for your situation.
 The reduced selection of benefits on a basic plan may still be suitable for your situation.

 3. Compare pricing from different providers.
-While this may be an obvious one, the majority of people will still take out cover with the first provider they come across or one that they have heard of.
+While this may be an obvious one, the majority of people will still take out coverage with the first provider they come across or one that they have heard of.
 It’s essential to review different pricing from a number of providers and take the time to ensure you are receiving an adequate level of cover.

 4. Go online.
-Domestic travel cover provided by insurance agents or airlines is generally more expensive because they earn commission on the sale of the cover.
+Domestic travel coverage provided by insurance agents or airlines is generally more expensive because they earn a commission on the sale of the coverage.
 Taking the time to go online and hunt out a policy yourself may save you a significant amount of money.

 5. Annual or single-trip.
-If you are a frequent traveler you may benefit from taking out an annual policy to provide cover for multiple trips under a single policy.
+If you are a frequent traveler you may benefit from taking out an annual policy to provide coverage for multiple trips under a single policy.
 This option is usually only suitable for people that travel three or more times per year.

 6. Review expensive items.
-Before taking out extra cover for expensive items, it’s important to review if the items you’re looking to cover aren’t under the cover threshold already provided.
-As an example, some insurance plans will provide cover for items that have a value of up to $750 with laptops, handheld computers, cameras and computers covered up to $5,000.
+Before taking out extra coverage for expensive items, it’s important to review if the items you’re looking to cover aren’t under the coverage threshold already provided.
+As an example, some insurance plans will provide coverage for items that have a value of up to $750 with laptops, handheld computers, cameras and computers covered up to $5,000.

 Will I be paid if I cancel my trip?

-Domestic travel insurance offers a cancellation coverage to cover a range of pre-booked expenses in the event that you need to cancel your trip due to unforeseen circumstances.
+Domestic travel insurance offers cancellation coverage to cover a range of pre-booked expenses in the event that you need to cancel your trip due to unforeseen circumstances.

 What cancellations will you usually be covered for?